yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 The choice I made for yesod is highly subjective.
 I had the feeling yesod make a better job at helping newcomers.
 Furthermore, apparently the yesod team is the most active.
-But as I said before, I might be wrong has it is a matter of feeling.
+But as I said before, I might be wrong since it is a matter of feeling.

 <%= blogimage("owl_draw.png","1.
 Draw some circles.
 2. Draw the rest of the fucking owl") %>